intermountainneuroimaging/inc_documentation/docs/source/deidentification.rst

 Deidentification Gear in Flywheel
 *********************************
 Lastly, there's an additional option to de-identify the data once it's already in Flywheel by running the de-id gear.
 However, Flywheel has version control on files (including DICOM files), so a copy of your "identifiable" data before the de-id gear was run will exist somewhere in Flywheel (even if it is not accessible to all users).
-Since the CUB instance of Flywheel can't have any identifiable information at any time, running the de-id gear is not an option we advertise on our cite.
+Since the CUB instance of Flywheel can't have any identifiable information at any time, running the de-id gear is not an option we advertise on our site.